stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-All this work reduces the size of the interleaved model from 30Mb to roughly 11Mb (5Mb for the vertex data and 6Mb for the index buffer).
+All refactoring work reduces the size of the interleaved model from 30Mb to roughly 11Mb (5Mb for the vertex data and 6Mb for the index buffer).

 Result.